gohugoio/hugo/content/en/about/hugo-and-gdpr.md

 : When you turn on privacy-enhanced mode, YouTube won’t store information about visitors on your website unless the user plays the embedded video.

 ### Vimeo

+enableDNT
+: Enabling this for the vimeo shortcode, the Vimeo player will be blocked from tracking any session data, including all cookies and stats.

 simple
 : If simple mode is enabled, the video thumbnail is fetched from Vimeo's servers and it is overlayed with a play button.
 If the user clicks to play the video, it will open in a new tab directly on Vimeo's website.